ibrahim94ali/stanislav_UI/README.md

 - More amenities
 - isNew Boolean, building age?, amenities string[], heating string[]
 - Add translations values in MKD and AL
-- Add no results in apartment pages
-- Either find a way to share apartment or remove share icon
 - Create a logo
 - Fix filters bugs
-- Add filters on Map
-- Check favorites BE collection for users if its right
 - Add payment method

 ---